thekevinli/sglang-benchmark-artifacts/pr-2201-cosmos3-super-adapters/2gpu/PR_DESCRIPTION.md

 | I2V | 1280x720, 189 frames, 7.875s | 463.593s | 27,928 / 28,499 |
 | T2V + sound | 1280x720, 189 frames, 7.875s; stereo 48kHz AAC, 7.880s | 464.462s | 27,158 / 28,331 |

 The audiovisual output decoded to 370 audio frames / 7.893s with nonzero energy; measured level was -33.9 dB mean and -4.1 dB maximum.
 Visual inspection shows the robot holding the jar, pouring into the cup, and returning upright.

 ### Reproduction

-No Hugging Face token is stored in any script.
 The checkpoint is gated and the serving path auto-downloads the pinned revision on first launch (`resolve_checkpoint` → `snapshot_download`), so no separate download step is needed — just export `HF_TOKEN` in the environment.

 ```bash
 # Install the exact native reasoner runtime.